Tech-Codes/Tech-Codes/README.md

 ## ⚡ Fun Fact

-> “Programming isn't about what you know; it's about what you can figure out.” 🚀
+> “Programming isn't about what you know; it's about what you can figure out..” 🚀

 <p align="center">
   <img src="https://github.com/Tech-Codes/Tech-Codes/blob/output/github-contribution-grid-snake.svg" />